 Here $\lambda= \lambda_0 /4$ and can be given as \cite{tabata}:

-In experimental approximation $\alpha_n(z)$ is the tabulated thickness where $n=1,2,...$.
-Finally the collisional range is where the incoming beam deposits most of their energy due to the collision.
+In an experimental approximation $\alpha_n(z)$ is the tabulated thickness where $n=1,2,...$.
+This leads to the definition of collisional range is where the incoming beam deposits most of their energy due to the collision.
 This value represents an accumulated depth in the film where most of the interactions take place.
 This could later facilitate an understanding of an optimum thickness required for the application.